ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 A master passion is the love of news.
 Mot innsio so commands&#x27; nor so the Muse;
 To news all readers torn, and they can look
-Pleassd on a paper, who abhor a book
+Pleassd on a paper, who abhor a book.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:iune:batch_iune_broadsheet_ver01:data:sn84038628:0029587997A:1871012701:0708/pct:27.669903,4.586822,10.087985,11.285038/!600,600/0/default.jpg"/>
 </td>